qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/07 - Lake.md

 ![[GL_WizardPrisonPart1_EnterTheVoid.jpg]]
 ## Description

+> Eight worlds stand waiting, beyond this door,
+> Each tied to a flame, a trial at its core.
+> Three lights burn bright, their truth to decide,
+> Snuff or ignite, may let champions stride.
+> With flickers and shadows, a path you'll reveal,
+> Choose wisely, for each may test your steel.

 * Closed door with puzzle
 	* Fires are binary digits
 	* Opens portal to planes (see below)